YaDev/NimCLS/README.md

 procCall child.super.init
 ```

-5. **Procedures and functions**: The classes's macro does not allow procedures and functions inside the class's body.
+5. **Procedures and functions**: The classes's macro does not accept procedures and functions inside the class's body.
 Keeping procedures and functions outside of classes ensures that they remain relevant and focused solely on their intended functionality.
 Placing them within a class could introduce unnecessary complexity, leading to code that is harder to understand and maintain.

 ## Methods and Procedures